StatefulSets

 The analogy

 At the port, a line of numbered ships, Ship-0, Ship-1, Ship-2, each keeps a fixed berth and a name posted on the harbor board so anyone can find it directly, and each owns its own named warehouse unit on the quay.
 When a ship sails and returns, it gets the same number, the same berth listing, and the same warehouse reattached, nothing is shuffled.
-A StatefulSet is exactly this: pods get stable ordinal names like web-0, a headless Service gives each a fixed DNS name, and volumeClaimTemplates give each its own PVC that survives and reattaches by name across restarts.
+A StatefulSet is exactly this: pods get stable ordinal names like postgres-0, a headless Service gives each a fixed DNS name, and volumeClaimTemplates give each its own PVC that survives and reattaches by name across restarts.

 StatefulSet vs Deployment